Crucible steel

+The preceding factors caused an excessively coarse, dendritic crystal grain structure in crucible steel ingots, and alloy segregation at the edges of the grains as they grew.
+The increased alloy content at the as-cooled grain boundaries caused the steel to be attacked more slowly by etchants, resulting in a frost-like or woodgrain-like pattern after polishing and etching.
+However the majority of crucible steel ingots did not exhibit this effect.
+This led items showing the effect to be ascribed mystical properties.
+Although it was merely a result of excessively coarse grain size and a particular alloy composition.

+The steel was usually subjected to a grain refinement heat treatment, then forged at relatively low temperatures to avoid hot-shortness, crumbling, or excess diffusion of carbon.

-With a carbon content close to that of cast iron, it usually required no heat treatment after shaping other than air cooling to achieve the correct hardness, relying on composition alone.
-The higher-carbon steel provided a very hard edge, but the lower-carbon steel helped to increase the toughness, helping to decrease the chance of chipping, cracking, or breaking.
+With a carbon content close to that of cast iron, it usually required minimal heat treatment after finishing other than air cooling amd tempering to achieve the correct hardness, relying on composition alone.

-In Europe, crucible steel was developed by Benjamin Huntsman in England in the 18th century.
-Huntsman used coke rather than coal or charcoal, achieving temperatures high enough to melt steel and dissolve iron.
-Huntsman's process differed from some of the wootz processes in that it used a longer time to melt the steel and to cool it down and thus allowed more time for the diffusion of carbon.
-Huntsman's process used iron and steel as raw materials, in the form of blister steel, rather than direct conversion from cast iron as in puddling or the later Bessemer process.
+In Europe, crucible steel was developed in parallel during the 1740s, by Benjamin Huntsman, of Sheffield, England.
+Huntsman used coke, rather than charcoal, achieving temperatures high enough to melt steel and dissolve iron, in combination with a glass shard flux to reduce impurities.
+Huntsman's process differed from some of the Wootz processes in that it used iron and steel as raw materials, in the form of blister steel, rather than direct conversion from cast iron as in puddling or the later Bessemer process, a glass flux to reduce impurities, and the higher temperatures and carbon content of coke, along with a longer time to melt the steel and to cool it down, to thus allowed more time for the diffusion of carbon.

 The ability to fully melt the steel removed any inhomogeneities in the steel, allowing the carbon to dissolve evenly into the liquid steel and negating the prior need for extensive blacksmithing in an attempt to achieve the same result.
 Similarly, it allowed steel to be cast by pouring into molds.
 The use of fluxes allowed nearly complete extraction of impurities from the liquid, which could then simply float to the top for removal.
 This produced the first steel of modern quality, providing a means of efficiently changing excess wrought iron into useful steel.
 Huntsman's process greatly increased the European output of quality steel suitable for use in items like knives, tools, and machinery, helping to pave the way for the Industrial Revolution.